 The school improvement planning process provides an opportunity for each of DC’s lowest performing schools to work with their communities to urgently improve educational outcomes for students.
 All schools designated as Comprehensive Support and Improvement (CSI) are eligible for the IIS grant.
 By targeting funding to the CSI schools, OSSE aims to leverage limited federal funding to the schools most in need and maximize the impact on student performance.

 Schools were first designated by OSSE in 2018.
-CSI schools designated in 2018-19 are in the third year of their three-year school improvement cycle in the 2022-23 school year and will receive IIS grant funding this year.
+CSI schools designated in 2018-19 entered there the third year of their three-year school improvement cycle in the 2022-23 school year and received IIS grant funding that year.
 Due to the impact of the pandemic, USED granted OSSE a waiver for accountability requirements in the 2019-20 and 2020-21 school years.
-While CSI-designated schools continued to receive funding during this time, these two years were considered “null years.”
-CSI schools designated in 2022 will be in the first year of a two-year school improvement cycle and are eligible for IIS grant funding this year.
+While CSI-designated schools continued to receive funding during the pandemic, those two years were considered “null years.”
+CSI schools designated in 2022 will be in the first year of a two-year school improvement cycle that will end in 2024 and are eligible for IIS grant funding each of the two years

 The next full three-year school improvement cycle will begin in 2024 (based on data from the 2023-24 school year).
 The chart below displays the timeline for these designations: